KAIST-AILab/NeuralPipeline_DSTC8/README.md

 In convlab/modules/e2e/multiwoz/Transformer/Transformer.py, the Transformer class manages our algorithm.

-We already provides the fine-tuned model to be downloaded into /models folder when running
+The weight files we fine-tuned will be downloaded into /models folder when running

 ```
 python run.py submission.json submission${SUBMISSION_NUMBER e.g.4} eval